cuba-platform/dashboard-addon/README.md

 ```

-- add the frame for showing in the web module, add one in the web-screens.xml The class controller must be inherited from the class
+- Add the frame for displaying the dashboard in the web module and add it in `web-screens.xml`.
+The controller class must be inherited from
-com.haulmont.addon.dashboard.web.widget_types.AbstractWidgetBrowse.
-Example:
+`com.haulmont.addon.dashboard.web.widget_types.AbstractWidgetBrowse`.
+For example:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>